Willem van de Velde the Younger: Biography

 The younger Van de Velde collaborated with his father, an experienced draughtsman, who prepared studies of the battles, events and seascapes in black and white (ink paintings), while the son used oil paints.
 Father and son were driven from the Netherlands by the political and economic conditions which resulted from war with the French, and moved to England.
 Here they were engaged by Charles II, both at a salary of £100, the Younger to aid his father in "taking and making draughts of sea-fights", his part of the work being to reproduce in color the drawings of the elder Van de Velde.
 He was also patronized by the Duke of York and by various members of the nobility.

 He died on 6 April 1707 in Westminster, England, and was buried at St James's Church, Piccadilly.
 A memorial to him and his father lies within the church.

 Works

 Most of Van de Velde's finest works represent views off the coast of Holland, with Dutch shipping.
 His best productions are delicate, spirited and finished in handling, and correct in the drawing of the vessels and their rigging.
 The numerous figures are tellingly introduced, and the artist is successful in his renderings of sea, whether in calm or storm.
 The ships are portrayed with almost photographic accuracy, and are the most precise guides available to the appearance of 17th-century ships.

 Substantial collections of Van de Velde's paintings and drawings are held in the National Gallery, National Maritime Museum and the Wallace Collection, all in London; the Rijksmuseum in Amsterdam; and the National Gallery of Art in Washington DC.

+One of his works, Dutch men-o'-war and other shipping in a calm, achieved in 2011 the record auction price of US$9,226,332, at Christie's London.
+Additionally, Willem van de Velde II’s paintings have been featured in numerous key galleries and museums, such as Kunsthaus Zürich.